 Some of your bridesmaids might feel guilty showing up to events empty-handed, so let them know early on in the planning stages that you don’t expect a gift.
 Not only will they appreciate the sentiment, but it’ll open up their budget for other things—like an epic destination bachelorette party.

 6. Consolidate Events to Limit Travel Expenses

-Between the wedding shower, the bachelorette party, the rehearsal, and the actual wedding day, travel expenses can add up quickly.
+Between the wedding shower, the bachelorette party, the rehearsal dinner, and the actual wedding day, travel expenses can add up quickly.
 Consolidate some of those events to the same weekend to cut down on the number of plane tickets, hotel rooms, or tanks of gas your bridesmaids need to buy.
 Ask your Maid of Honor to pick one city for both the wedding shower and the bachelorette party so they can take place on the same weekend—or even the same day.

 If the events can’t line up, suggest that the bachelorette party be the night before the wedding rehearsal so your bridesmaids can simply come in a day early for the wedding weekend.
 Whether you’re able to consolidate events or not, it’s important to be supportive and flexible if a bridesmaid cannot attend every event.
 She’ll be there for the most important day, which is what really matters.

 As you look for accommodations for your out-of-town bridesmaids, keep budget-friendly options at the top of your list.
 If you’re going the hotel route, thoroughly research options around the city and choose the most reasonable ones.
 Then reach out to the hotel to negotiate a room block discount or keep an eye out for discounted rates that pop up.